HBproptech/l2ksdk/README.md

   ```
 ## Access mandates

-Then using the account you can retrieve the mandates by agencies.
+Then using the account you can retrieve the mandates by agency.

 ```dart
  final mandates = await account.mandates(agency:account.agencies.first);